 Auto-reply for SMSes/text messages #

 Automatically send a reply for new SMS/text messages only.
-This can be a simple “we received your message, and we’ll get back to you” reply.
-You must first configure a messaging Answer which contains the reply before setting up the Rule.
+This can be a simple “We received your message, and we’ll get back to you” reply.
+Before setting up the Rule, you must first configure a Messaging Answer that contains the reply.

 Auto-reply for email #

 Automatically send a reply to new emails.
-This can be a simple “we received your message, and we’ll get back to you” reply.
-You must first configure an email Answer which contains the reply before setting up the Rule.
+This can be a simple “We received your message, and we’ll get back to you” reply.
+Before setting up the Rule, You must configure an Email Answer containing the reply.

 Stop or block emails from specific Customers #

 You can automatically close new email Conversations from specific email accounts.
 This is commonly used to prevent spam emails or disruptive Customers from queuing and assigning to Agents.
 Use commas to separate multiple email addresses.